-You’d never call Mark Veary’s fishing boat a ‘heavyweight’ (after all, it weighs a mere fifty pounds!), yet Veary and his fishing partner, Brian Steves (both members of Northwest Kayak Anglers), agree that their fishing kayaks have opened up Oregon’s waterways for exploration like never before – including to popular places like Henry Hagg Lake in Washington County.
+You’d never call Mark Veary’s fishing boat a “heavyweight” — it weighs a mere 50 pounds.
+Yet Veary and his fishing partner, Brian Steves, agree that their kayaks have opened up Oregon’s waterways for exploration like never before, including to popular places like Henry Hagg Lake near Portland.

-“There was always a spot ‘somewhere over there’ that I wanted to get to,” said Veary.
+“There was always a spot ‘somewhere over there’ that I wanted to get to,” says Veary.
 “Then I saw one of these on the water and that was it!
 It looked so easy and so mobile and I knew I had to have one.”
 He bought his first kayak over 10 years ago and has been exploring Oregon’s waterways ever since.
+Now both Veary and Steves are members of Northwest Kayak Anglers.

 The watercrafts are affordable, easy to operate and a good fit for all members of the family.
 Whether backwater sloughs, ponds, lakes or the big blue Pacific Ocean, these compact, smooth-sided fishing kayaks have allowed more anglers to paddle into more places and catch more species of fish.